truebit/xUnique/README.md

 ## Contributions
 -----------------
-* I only tested on one single project and one project with a subproject, so maybe there should be more unconsidered conditions.
+* I only tested on several single projects and  serveral projects with a subproject, so maybe there should be more unconsidered conditions.
 If you get any problem, feel free to fire a Pull Request or Issue

 * You can also buy me a cup of tea: [![Donate to xUnique](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QQNATFYESVT76&item_name=xUnique)